Artisan-Lab/tag-std/sp-origin.md

 Other safety properties of the standard library defined in [primitive-sp](https://github.com/Artisan-Lab/tag-std/blob/main/primitive-sp.md) may also be considered core safety properties.
 For example, `ValidNum` is unrelated to memory access, but it can serve as a core safety property when used to prevent integer overflow (_e.g.,_ in [usize::unchecked_add](https://doc.rust-lang.org/std/primitive.usize.html#method.unchecked_add)).
 Additionally, `ValidNum` can be used bound to memory access (_e.g.,_ in [slice::from_raw_parts()](https://doc.rust-lang.org/nightly/std/slice/fn.from_raw_parts.html)), which is considered a derived safety property.
 Therefore, a safety property can be both a core safety property and a derived safety property.
-Furthermore, when developing operating systems, new core safety properties can be introduced, particularly those related to hardware access safety.
+Furthermore, when developing operating systems, new core safety properties can be introduced, particularly those related to hardware access.

 Based on the core safety properties, additional safety properties can be derived.